 The time-honored tradition of frost-seeding red clover in winter wheat has regained prominence for many Michigan growers.
 However, one of the greatest challenges for growers who are frost-seeding clover in winter wheat is in finding a herbicide that can be applied for weed control without damaging the clover.
-Over the past several years, with funding provided by the Michigan Wheat Program, Michigan State University has been conducting research to determine what herbicide options are available for winter wheat frost-seeded with red clover.
 While there are several herbicides that can be applied in the fall that have little impact on frost-seeded clover, the only herbicide that can be applied in the spring without negatively impacting clover is MCPA.

 28% UAN (nitrogen) as a herbicide spray carrier